Koredotcom/docs/docs/xo/automation/use-cases/dialogs/entity-types.md

 </table>

+!!!
+Note

-**Note**: The dialog will fail if the expression is null.
+    The dialog will fail if the expression is null.
 If the null expression is desired, bot developers can always use the preConditions entity rule as an alternative to skip over a node in the flow.

 For more information, refer to [Regex Expressions](https://en.wikipedia.org/wiki/Regular_expression){:target="_blank"}.